AaltoImagingLanguage/Hakala2024/README.md

 supplementary

-Figures of containing the hierarchical clustering (complete linkage, cosine) of the different word vectors in pdf-format.
+Figures of containing the hierarchical clustering (complete linkage, cosine) of the different word vectors in pdf format.